Ynet.dev

 $css( w < 200 || aspect < 1.0 || core.domain.indexOf( "m." ) == 0 ) { nav, main, footer { display:block; width:100%; } }

 This style will be included on small windows w < 200, in portrait mode w / h < 1.0 or if the app domain starts with m..
 Since this is simply evaluated JavaScript code, literally anything can be used, eg. custom variables or function calls.
-Common variables like w, h, aspect are pre-defined and can be used as shown.
+Common variables like w, h, aspect, dark and light are pre-defined and can be used as shown.

 GLSL syntactic sugar